Honors Students and Their Thesis Topics, 2011-12

 Order Through Confrontation: Lanfranc of Bec’s Search for Religious Stability

-(Advisors: Professors Goldberg and Wood)
+(Advisors: Professors Eric Goldberg and James Wood)

 Katie Edgerton